mfreiholz/Qt-Advanced-Docking-System/README.md

 ![Grouped dragging](grouped-dragging.png)

 ### Perspectives for fast switching of the complete main window layout
-A perspective defines the set and layout of dock windows views in the main window.
+A perspective defines the set and layout of dock windows in the main window.
 You can save the current layout of the dockmanager into a named perspective to make your own custom perspective.
-Later you can simply select a perspective from the list to quickly switch the complete main window layout.
+Later you can simply select a perspective from the perspective list to quickly switch the complete main window layout.

 ![Perspective](perspectives.png)